booker1337/booker_mvp/docs/API.md

 **Warning** - This route hasn't been tested fully yet!
 Look out for bugs, and if you find any, look at the source code.

+### Summary
+- Authenticate user via finding username/email then comparing the password
+- Generate a JWT and return it to the client for authorization

 ### -- request payload --
 ```
   loginId: String